OSSome01/OSSome01/README.md

 ### I'm pursuing my Masters in Robotics at Northeastern University:mortar_board:.

-- 🔭 I’m currently working on SLAM and Semantic Segmentation :nerd_face:
+- 🔭 I’m currently working on SLAM and Semantic Segmentation
 - 👯 I’m looking to collaborate with others who are also enthusiastic about mobile robots.
 <!-- - ⚡ Fun fact: I love binge watching anime :stuck_out_tongue_winking_eye: -->